AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from Tencent Cloud Object Service (COS) to OSS/Manage migration jobs.md

 # Manage migration jobs {#concept_h3k_kcf_qfb .concept}

-This section describes several subsequent operations after you create a migration job.
+This topic describes several subsequent operations after you create a migration job.

 ## View the status of a migration job {#section_njn_5ty_pfb .section}

 After you create a migration job, only one migration job status is displayed.
 The status can be one of the following:

 -   Migrating: indicates that data is being migrated.
-Wait.
+This process takes a while.
 -   Create Failed: indicates that you failed to create a migration job.
 You can view the cause of the failure and recreate a migration job.
 -   Completed: indicates that a migration job is complete.
 You can view a migration report.
 -   Failed: indicates that a migration job failed.
 You can view the migration report and migrate failed files again.